Faster and smarter in the app... Download now

 Getting to Dubai

 Dubai is served by Dubai International Airport, the world's busiest airport by passenger numbers.
-It's a great modern airport, with plenty of shops to keep you busy on departure.
+It's a great modern airport, with plenty of shops to keep you busy.

-The easiest way to get from the airport to your hotel is to ride in an Uber - there's even a designated drop-off and pick-up area for Ubers, and we waited no more than five minutes for ours.
-We took about a 20-minute journey and it cost 85 dirhams, which is about £17.
-It's a very convenient way to get to your hotel, but there are of course cheaper options or alternatives if you don't wish to use Uber.
+One of the easiest ways to get from the airport to your hotel is to book an Uber – there's even a designated drop-off and pick-up area for Ubers, and we waited no more than five minutes for ours.
+We took a 20-minute journey and it cost 85 dirhams, which is about £17.
+It's a very convenient way to get to your hotel, but there are of course cheaper options if you don't want to use Uber.

 Getting around Dubai

 Dubai is a city that has been built around the car.
 Multi-lane highways criss-cross the city and using Uber or local taxi app, Careem, is generally the quickest way to get around.
 If you're looking to rent a car in Dubai you can hire one for as little as £16 a day.
-This is the city of fast and fancy cars so we recommend taking a look at the luxury cars section!
+This is the city of fast and fancy cars so why not take a look at the luxury cars section!

 There are two lines, red and green, with more lines either under construction or being planned.
 As a tourist you're most likely to use the red line, which runs parallel to the coast and stops at major sites such as the Burj Khalifa, Dubai Mall and the Mall of the Emirates.
 In fact, at 52km the red line holds the very specific world record for the longest driverless single metro line.